Become a Mentor

 mentor and mentee

-A mentor is a working professional, usually a Manhattan College alumnus.
+The Manhattan College Mentor Program is a formal, cohort-based program where student mentees are paired with an alumni mentor in their desired field for a curated mentorship experience over the course of the academic year.
 Mentors tend to be good listeners, guides, advisers, advocates, non-judgmental friends and facilitators.
 The ultimate goal of the mentoring relationship is to advance the educational and personal growth of the student mentee.
+More than 175+ alumni, from various industries, volunteer for the program every year.

 Why Mentor?

 Mentoring gives you the extraordinary opportunity to facilitate a Manhattan College student's personal and professional growth by sharing knowledge you learned through years of experience.
 By mentoring, you will give students an "inside look" at career options and coach them on the skills that will improve their success.
+Aside from a virtual orientation, several milestone activities, and checkpoint surveys, all activities are up to the mentor-mentee pairs to fit their agreed upon goals and schedules.

 Commonly Scheduled Activities